China will propose a highly controversial national security law in Hong Kong

 Dennis Kwok, a pro-democracy legislator from Hong Kong’s legislature, told CNN after hearing the proposal: “This is the end of ‘one country, two systems’.
 It will completely destroy Hong Kong.”

-“This law provides vital oxygen supplies to ‘one country, two systems,'” the state-owned Global Times newspaper editorial said in a retweet Thursday.
+“This law provides a critical supply of oxygen to ‘one country, two systems,'” the state-owned Global Times newspaper editorial said in a fire Thursday.
 “This will force the intervention of the evil foreign forces in Hong Kong affairs and prevent the destructive behavior of the extremist opposition forces in Hong Kong.”

 The national anthem indicates that it took three years for the bill to come to a second reading, the type of delaying tactics and the extreme opposition it would take to introduce Article 23 through the legislature.
 However, the basic law allows the Hong Kong government to declare the law, bypassing lawmakers altogether.
 While this is highly controversial and requires legal challenges, it remains constitutionally an option.